jasasonc/FatigueDS/docs/source/sine_sine_sweep_signal.rst

 Sine and sine-sweep signal
 ===========================

-Here are the examples of determining the ERS and FDS of the sine and sine-sweep signals:
+Here are examples of how to determine the ERS and FDS of sine and sine-sweep signals:

 Sine signal
 ------------